avillx/aa-gtw-tg/README.md

 ## Tools
 Agent recieve additional tools for telegram.
+- `send_photo` agent can send photo in current chat by absolute path to file.
+- `send_document` agent can attach file to current chat as a document.
+- `send_voice` agent can send file as a voice message (`.ogg`, `.mp3`).
 - `send_sticker` agent can use telegram stickers in chats.
   To enable feature add telegram sticker pack name in `STICKER_PACK` variable.
+  Agent has no `send_sticker` tool if sticker pack is not defined.

+## Files
+Folder with files specifies via `STORAGE_PATH` environment variable.
+Folder structure:
+- `contacts.json` - stores user contacts (all users whenever sent message to agent add to contacts)
+- `uploads/` - folder for files that was sent by user to agent (photos, audio, video, video notes, documents, voice messages, etc...)
+  All messages sent to agent goes to this path, path to saved file passed to agent in message text.

 ## Configuration
 All configs provides via this envirement variables: